The Fall equinox

 the equinoxes.
 It is time of the year when the sun rises exactly in the east,

 travels through the sky for 12 hours, and sets exactly in the west.

 1,2 Everywhere on earth experiences close to 12 hours of daylight,

 Of course, if you believe in a flat Earth fixed in space, that the sun and moon revolve around the Earth, and that the South Pole is not a point in Antarctica but an ice wall that envelops the entire world and keeps the oceans of the world from spilling into space, then all bets are off.

 The date and time of the fall equinox:

 The exact date and time of the fall equinox, when the sun moves into the

 astrological sign of Libra, varies from year to year.
-Each year, the date/time
+Each year, in the Northern Hemisphere, the date/time

 moves progressively later in September until the year before leap-year is reached.